-The Czech Republic became a member of the European Union in May 2004 and so all EU directions apply.
-Any exporter from the United States must be familiar with Czech food laws and EU regulations and directions which overrule any Czech legislation.
+In May 2004 the Czech Republic became a member of the European Union.
+All EU directions now apply.
+Suppliers from the United States must be familiar with Czech food laws and EU regulations and directions which overrule any Czech legislation.